No, that doesn’t mean I tell people about copyright. Yes mum, I’m talking to you.

 I use conjunctions to start sentences.
 And I write short sentences too.
 Oh, and I don’t worry about using contractions.

 Why?
 Because I write copy that reads well and makes you sound the way you talk.
 And that’s exactly what we’re trying to achieve.

 Let’s get something clear first – I’m not an SEO copywriter.

-I believe that all copy should be written for users first, and search engines second.
+I believe all copy should be written for users first and search engines second.
 But that doesn’t mean the copy I create isn’t fully optimised.